Gas-rich ultra-diffuse galaxies: alleviating the MOND tension with hyperconical modified gravity: Outer-radius test

+where $g_\text{ HMG}$ is the total centripetal acceleration of the HMG prescription in Eq.~\ref{eq:HMG}.
+For AGC~114905, where better resolved data exist, a full rotation-curve HMG fit remains a crucial next step and is discussed below.

+For the likelihood scan, the observed velocities are compared with the HMG predictions at fixed $s$.
+The quantity minimised is the standard chi-square,

 where $(\sigma_{+,i},\sigma_{-,i})$ are the published asymmetric velocity errors for galaxy $i$.
-Model-side uncertainties for the HMG and MOND predictions were estimated through Monte Carlo sampling of the published baryonic-mass errors, and the resulting asymmetric intervals are reported in Table~\ref{tab:velocities}.
-A reproducible implementation of the present calculation is provided in the accompanying Python and R scripts archived at Zenodo \citep{Monjo2026Software}.
+Model-side uncertainties for the MOND and HMG comparisons were estimated through Monte Carlo propagation of the baryonic inputs in the accompanying reproducible scripts, while the Newtonian intervals follow the published resolved-disc values.

-To compare the tension of each model with the observed central values in units of $\sigma$, a combined uncertainty is defined to include both the observational and model-side errors:

-With asymmetric errors, the sign of $v_{i,\mathrm{mod}}-v_{i,\mathrm{obs}}$ selects the relevant side of each uncertainty interval: if the model exceeds the observation, the upper observational error and the lower model error are used, and vice versa.
-This convention is used only for the model-versus-observation tension quoted below and in Table~\ref{tab:velocities}; the formal $\chi^2$ scan remains defined with the published observational errors.